belgif/vocab-belgif/README-SKOS.md

 ## SKOS Concept Scheme
  * URI must adhere to the template: http://vocab.belgif.be/auth/[short-taxonomy-name]#id
-    * where short name is all-lowercase, only alphanumeric characters and hyphens are permitted
+    * where short-taxonomy-name is all-lowercase, only alphanumeric characters and hyphens are permitted
+    *
  * skos:ConceptScheme must have a dcterms:title in Dutch, French, English and German (will be used in the HTML overview)
  * skos:ConceptScheme must have a dcterms:description in Dutch, French, English and German (will be used in the HTML overview)

 ## SKOS Concept
  * URI must adhere to the template: http://vocab.belgif.be/auth/[short-taxonomy-name]/[term-code]#id
-   * where short name is all-lowercase, only alphanumeric characters and hyphens are permitted
+   * where short-taxonomy-name is all-lowercase, only alphanumeric characters and hyphens are permitted
    * term-code can contain lowercase and uppercase characters, digits, hyphens and underscores
+   * term-code can be based on English words (e.g. abbreviation), but should be relatively short
+   * "translating" term-codes is not permitted (translation must be done at the altLabel/prefLabel level)
  * skos:Concepts must have skos:prefLabel in 4 languages
  * skos:Concepts should have one skos:notation
  * skos:Concepts may have multiple skos:altLabel, skos:note and/or skos:definition